AlexandreDdaCosta/olympus/README.md

 * Submit the form with the **Add ssh key** button.

-### On the development machine, change directory to the local working olympus
+### Add a local repository entry for the remote Github repository

-repository and set up a new remote to handle push/pull commands to/from the Github repository.
+On the development machine, change directory to the local working olympus repository and set up a new remote to handle push/pull commands to/from the Github repository.